Perfectly Soft and Chewy Snickerdoodle Recipe

 I mean who could say no to this?

-One more thing, in my experiments trying to get these Snickerdoodles Next-Level-Cinnamon-y, I tried out adding bits of cinnamon roll filling to the dough before baking.
+One more thing, in my experiments trying to get these Snickerdoodles Next-Level-Cinnamon-y, I tried out the idea of adding bits of cinnamon roll filling to the dough before baking.
 WHAT??
 Yes.
+Are you seeing this??

 I loved them so much that I decided to give them a whole post of their own.
 The base recipe is almost the same, but the filling changes the whole flavor profile, not to mention appearance.
 Check out the recipe for Cinnamon Roll Cookies here!